immanuelpotter/harden/README.md

 Directions for use:

+The best way to use these scripts is with a kickstart file which has set all the necessary logical volumes, grub pasword etc. already.
+If not, then:

         0) Set up LVM with an encrypted LUKS partition, and make necessary changes in /etc/fstab
 	1) Set your variables in variables.env.
 This is the first file sourced and will be acted upon by other called functions.
+The defaults should suffice for most use cases.

 	2) Run main.sh as root to perform a full hardening run.